Bernard Bernstein (economist): Investigations into Bernstein

 In 1955, a congressional committee investigated Bernstein for his role in alleging American corporations of espionage with I.G.
 Farben and then mentioned subsequent statements he made that seemed supportive of Communism (apparently because the communist Daily Worker newspaper reported his statements): According to the Daily Worker of December 12, 1945, Col. Bernard Bernstein charged before a Senate committee that American corporations had engaged in military and economic espionage with the German chemical firm of I. G. Farben against the interests of the United States during World War II.
-He named the Standard Oil Company of New Jersey, the Aluminum Company of America, the E.I. duPont de Nemours, and the Ethyl Export Corp.
+He named the Standard Oil Company of New Jersey, the Aluminum Company of America, DuPont, and the Ethyl Export Corp.
 The Daily Worker headline read: "U. S. Firm Served as Spy Center for Nazis, AMG Aide Reveals"...

 Again according to the Daily Worker (February 21, 1946) Colonel Bernstein spoke at a meeting of the American Jewish Conference held in Cleveland, Ohio, on February 20, 1946, and said that "Only the Russians have shown that they mean to exterminate fascism and nazism, and have already taken decisive steps in that direction."

 Addressing the newly launched Congress o American Women on March 8, 1946, at a meeting in New York City, in honor of International Women's Day, celebrated as an international holiday by Communists throughout the world, Col. Bernard Bernstein declared that the Soviet Union is carrying out the Potsdam agreement on Germany, while the United States is vacillating.
 Speaking from the same platform, Mrs. Muriel Draper attacked Winston Churchill's "anti-Soviet war-mongering" and scored President Truman for going along with it.
 A participant in the meeting was Elizabeth Gurley Flynn, a Communist leader since indicted under the Smith Act (Daily Worker, March 9, 1946).

 The Congress of American Women has been cited as subversive by the Attorney General and has disbanded.
 The congressional committee also documented his interactions from 1941 to 1946 with Harry Dexter White, the main subject of that set of hearings.

 After returning to civilian life, he served as a legal counsel to the American Jewish Conference.